Revealed preference with optimal transport: money pumps, bounded rationality, and preference recovery: The Money Pump

 where the supremum is taken over all permutations $\sigma$.

 It is not hard to show that if $D$ is quasilinear rationalized by $U$ then $D$ is also additively rationalized by $U$; on the other hand, there is no guarantee that if $D$ is additively rationalized by $U$, then the same $U$ provides a quasilinear rationalization of $D$.
-The following result shows, among other things, that in fact these two types of rationalizations are empirically equivalent, and holds whenever $\text{TMP} = 0$.
+The following result shows, among other things, that in fact these two types of rationalizations are empirically equivalent, and each are equivalent to $\text{TMP} = 0$.